 In 2004, Army Secretary Les Brownlee directed the establishment of the Disabled Soldier Support System (DS3), later renamed the Army Wounded Warrior Program (AW2), to provide advocacy in response to the needs of the most severely wounded, injured, or ill Soldiers as a result of wounds, injuries, or illness incurred since September, 11 2001 and to reaffirm the Army’s commitment to “never leave a fallen comrade.”

 Currently the program is a vital part of the Army's Warrior Care and Transition Program (WCTP) under the U.S. Army Medical Command (MEDCOM).
-Through the combined efforts of the Warrior Transition Units (WTUs) and AW2, the WCTP provides personalized support to more than 16,000 Soldiers and veterans throughout the recovery and transition process.
+Through the combined efforts of the Warrior Transition Unit (WTUs) and AW2, the WCTP provides personalized support to more than 16,000 Soldiers and veterans and their families and caregivers, throughout the recovery and transition process.

-Building on their breadth of experience in supporting the most severely wounded, ill and injured, WCT’s AW2 program provides services to all recovering Soldiers assigned or attached to a Warrior Transition Unit (WTU).
-The program’s expertise has impacted almost every aspect of the recovering Soldier’s experience, from the Comprehensive Transition Plan (CTP) and career and employment readiness to adaptive reconditioning and linkage with federal, state and community support resources and benefits.
+Building on their breadth of experience in supporting the most severely wounded, ill and injured, WCT’s AW2 program provides services to all recovering Soldiers assigned or attached to a Warrior Transition Unit (WTU), AW2 injury eligible Soldiers outside of the WTU and their families/caregivers.
+The program has impacted almost every aspect of the recovering Soldier, family and caregiver’s experience, from the Comprehensive Transition Plan (CTP) and career and employment readiness to adaptive reconditioning and linkage with federal, state and community support resources and benefits.

-For those Soldiers that meet AW2 eligibility, once the Soldier transitions from the WTU, they are transferred from an AW2 RCC to a regional AW2 Advocate closest to their community who specializes in managing veterans until a point where they are fully transitioned to the Department of Veterans Affairs and other federal, state and local agencies for enduring support at which time they become part of the AW2 Alumni Program (AWAP).
+For those Soldiers that meet AW2 eligibility, once the Soldier transitions from the WTU, they are transferred from an AW2 RCC to a regional AW2 Advocate closest to their community who specializes in managing veterans, and their family/caregiver until a point where they are fully transitioned to the Department of Veterans Affairs and other federal, state and local agencies for enduring support at which time they become part of the AW2 Alumni Program (AWAP).
 There are currently more than 12,000 AW2 alumni.